Le Tonkinois Varnish

 The diodes are clamped between a printed circuit board and a metal plate.

-Do not remove the diodes unless they are faulty, oxidation might cause bad contacts when re-assembling.
+Do not remove the diodes unless they are faulty, oxidation might cause bad contacts when re-

 The fixing bolt was sealed with red threadlock.

-I tried applying some heat but did not want to damage diodes.
+I tried applying some heat but did not want to damage the diodes.

 Printed circuit board makes direct contact with the diodes.
 The board was so stiff to move it was unmanageable.
 Solution was to unsolder one set of the transformer wires.
-The four circular protrusions visible on the metal plate mirror the recesses on the other side.
+The circular protrusions visible on the metal plate mirror the recesses for the diodes on the other side.

 Domed washer and flat plate fit on the non circuit side of the printed circuit board and apply pressure evenly.